-SFI Centre for Research Training in Digitally Enhanced Reality

-**Earlier text:** SFI Centre for Research Training in Digitally Enhanced Reality (d-real)
+SFI Centre for Research Training in Digitally Enhanced Reality (d-real)

-- Join our multi-disciplinary cohort of 30 students who will pursue their PhDs as part of an innovative cohort group working in the cutting edge of digital media technology
+Join our multi-disciplinary cohort of 26-28 students who will pursue their PhDs as part of an innovative cohort group working in the cutting-edge of digital media technology

 Whether via multimodal devices such as smart phones, embedded displays and IoT, or virtual assistants and VR/AR experiences, media technology is revolutionising the way we interact, collaborate and behave. d-real PhD students will develop skills for next generation human-centric media technology, including:

-Applicants should visit the d-REAL website here and complete an application form.
-Applicants will be asked to fill out details of their education record and to select their top three PhD topic preferences from a list of topics.
+Applicants should visit the d-real website here and complete an application form.
+Applicants will be asked to fill out details of their education records and to select their top three PhD topic preferences from a list of topics.

 The minimum requirements for entry into the programme are:

-- 2.1 grade (or equivalent) in an undergraduate or postgraduate degree in computer science, maths, engineering or similar technical discipline.
-Other qualifications in disciplines related to listed PhD topics will also be considered.
+2.1 grade (or equivalent) in an undergraduate or postgraduate degree in computer science, maths, engineering or similar technical discipline.
+Other qualifications in disciplines related to the listed PhD topics will also be considered.

 The information you submit to this university will only be used by them to deal with your enquiry.
 For more information on how we use your data, please read our privacy statement